 Writing to Prisoners

-You may select from the various phrases and Scripture verses we have provided.
+You may select from the various phrases and Scripture verses we have provided in the letter tool for each prisoner.
 These will be translated in the appropriate language.
 We also encourage you to write a few simple lines in English.
 The prisoner or one of his or her cellmates may be able to understand it.

 We also invite you to personalize your letter with a postcard or family photo.
 Attractive Christian greeting cards are especially cherished.